opendevstack/ods-quickstarters/e2e-spock-geb/files/README.md

 In addition to these, within the src/test directory, there is a resources section.
 Here, you will find important configuration files such as `application.properties` and `GebConfig.groovy`.
 These resources are crucial for the configuration and efficient operation of the project.

 Also within the `src/test` directory, you will find a `helpers` folder.
-This folder contains the `SpecHelper.groovy` file, which includes several functions designed to assist you in your development process, such as functions for capturing evidence.
+This folder contains the `SpecHelper.groovy` file, which includes several functions designed to assist you in your development process, such as functions for capturing evidence, and the `Environments.groovy` to define the different environments in which the tests can be executed.

 ## Working with GebConfig.groovy